onflow/fcl-dev-wallet/README.md

-# FCL Dev-Wallet
+# FCL Development Wallet

-A Flow wallet for development purposes.
-To be used with the Flow Emulator.
+A Flow wallet for development purposes, to be used with the Flow emulator through the [Flow Client Library](https://docs.onflow.org/fcl/) (FCL).

 ## Introduction

-The FCL `dev-wallet` is an `fcl` [(Flow client-library)](https://github.com/onflow-flow-js-sdk) compatible Flow wallet that simulates the protocols used by `@onflow/fcl` to interact with the Flow blockchain on behalf of Flow accounts.
+The FCL dev wallet is a mock Flow wallet that simulates the protocols used by [FCL](https://docs.onflow.org/fcl/) to interact with the Flow blockchain on behalf of simulated user accounts.

 **IMPORTANT**